benjamin-hodgson/Sawmill/README.md

 ```

 `SelfAndDescendants` returns an enumerable containing the current node and all of the nodes in the rest of the tree.
 The example above uses the standard `OfType` and `Select` LINQ methods to find the names of all the variables mentioned in `expr`.
 It also has two cousins, `DescendantsAndSelf` and `SelfAndDescendantsBreadthFirst`, which differ in the order in which they yield nodes.
 All of these also have `Lazy` variants, which may be more efficient for certain traversal types.

+By the way, you can totally "go it alone" and write complex or performance-critical traversals without Sawmill's help.
+You can just use explicit recursion, as in the first example.
+Sawmill is intended to be _useful_, not _opinionated_.

 ### Transforming a tree